Skip to content

 Android

-Ensure the following permission is present in your Android Manifest file, located in /android/app/src/main/AndroidManifest.xml:
+Ensure the following permission is present in your Android Manifest file, located in project root/android/app/src/main/AndroidManifest.xml:

 <uses-feature android:name="android.hardware.camera" />